calubrecht/CrimsonSkies/README.md

 Crimson Skies is an open source MUD based on ROM 2.4b6/QuickMUD.
 All new changes will be documented in the change log.

-Current Crimson Skies compiles and runs out of the box on:
+Currently Crimson Skies compiles and runs out of the box on:

   - Ubuntu 14.04
   - Rasbian for use with the RaspberryPi

+Crimson Skies will likely also compile on Debian with little if any changes (as Raspbian is a deriative of Debian) and will likely also be compilable on Windows 7 & 8/8.1 in the future.
+My goal is to let the programmer (e.g. you) have the mud be debuggable through Visual Studio which is now free to use for anyone.

 I am developing and testing on both of the above servers OS's.
 The current development server which is playable and will reflect the latest commits here is at (it will start eloving from stock ROM'ish while I work through initial changes):